Video: Vastus medialis muscle 3D

-Functions and anatomy of the vastus medialis muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the vastus medialis muscle shown with 3D model animation.

 Hi everyone!
 This is Joao from Kenhub, and on this tutorial, we will look at the different functions of the vastus medialis muscle which you see now isolated on the screen.
 Now before we talk about the actual movements that this muscle is able to do on your knee, let me introduce you to the vastus medialis.

 The vastus medialis is one of the four muscles that make up the quadriceps femoris which is this muscle that you see now on the screen.
 The quadriceps femoris is a superficial muscle that defines the anterior thigh.
 When you work out and you don't skip a leg day, this will be the muscle that will be clearly defined right in the front of your thigh.
 Now, let's isolate the vastus medialis again but before I do that, let's first remove this muscle here, the rectus femoris, which is part of the quadriceps femoris.
 That way, we can clearly see the vastus medialis in all its glory.

 The vastus medialis is innervated by the femoral nerve which is this nerve that you see here highlighted on this image.
 The vastus medialis as the name suggests is the part of the quadriceps femoris that is found medially – so towards the midline of your body.
 It runs spirally around the femoral shaft originating at the linea aspera and the intertrochanteric line of the femur and then merges with the quadriceps tendon for the most part.
 The quadriceps tendon then inserts at the tibial tuberosity via the patellar ligament.